Supported Personalization Tags

 {% endif %}

-In this example, customers with a most recent locale of ‘pt_BR’ will get a message in Brazilian Portuguese, customers with a most recent locale of ‘pt_PT’ will get a message in European Portuguese and customers who don’t meet the first two conditions but have their language set to Portuguese will get a message in whatever you’d like the default Portuguese language type to be.
+will get a message in European Portuguese.
+Customers who don’t meet the first two conditions but have their language set to Portuguese will get a message in whatever you’d like the default Portuguese language type to be.

 1